pac4j/pac4j/README.md

 This module is based on the **pac4j-core** module and the [commons-codec](http://commons.apache.org/codec/) library.

+#### pac4j-openid

-#### pac4j-openid: this module is dedicated to OpenID protocol support:
+This module is dedicated to OpenID protocol support:

 * the *GoogleOpenIdClient* is the client for Google
 * the *OpenIdCredentials* class is the credentials for OpenID support